nicklockwood/SwiftFormat/README.md

 **Installation:**

-You can install the `swiftformat` command-line tool on macOS using [Homebrew](http://brew.sh/).
+You can install the `swiftformat` command-line tool on macOS or Linux using [Homebrew](http://brew.sh/).
 Assuming you already have Homebrew installed, just type:

 ```bash
 $ brew install swiftformat